manojvardhan8/Password-Generator/README.md

 # Password-Generator
-It is used to generate the password of Alphanumeric.
+It is used to generate the password containing atleast one lowercase,uppercase,digit,special character.